leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 Hypotheses continued:

-1. Rail travel cost more as a percentage of average wages in the UK than in the rest of Europe.
+1. Rail travel costs more in the UK than in other European countries
 2. Westminster aides are also being paid by lobby groups
 3.